+Gather statistics and determine what you need to measure.
 If your company is concerned about quality, chart examples of projects where quality was lacking.
 If ROI for projects has not been good, share those examples.

+Share success stories.
 Bring up achievements that occurred because of the attention on improvement.
 Discuss the situations that will make a difference to the bottom line.

+Make a plan.
 As a project manager, you already know that planning is important.
 Prepare a well thought-out plan for gathering and presenting the lessons learned.
 Then use the newly acquired knowledge.

 How have you built a business case for lessons learned and project reviews?

 I like the idea of capturing Lessons Learned during Project Execution and applying them IMMEDIATELY to the current project.